 On the ground floor is a second bedroom (15ft x 8ft, 4.6m x 2.5m) with twin beds.
 This also has a radio, television and hair dryer and its own private facilities (shower, basin and toilet) which, although not en-suite, are easily reached across the entrance way.

 The kitchen is equipped with fridge/freezer, cooker and microwave which can be used for making coffee and tea (provided) and warming and eating take-aways etc; though we discourage full scale cooking.
-The kitchen table seats 4, 5 at a squeeze.
+The kitchen counter-top seats 4, 5 at a squeeze.
 A high chair is available if booked in advance.

 The garden is generally reserved for our use, particularly during the day.
 You are welcome to use the table and chairs just outside The Coach House for breakfast and for an evening drink.
 Should you wish to ask friends to join you, please first check that we are not planning to use it ourselves.